-The client calls ImportInit, and specifies the data format (as listed in VOS-3), the transfer protocol it wants to use (as listed in VOS-5), and any additional properties it wants to associate with the data.
+The client calls ImportInit, and specifies an optional identifier for the data, the data format (as listed in VOS-3), the transfer protocol it wants to use (as listed in VOS-5), and any additional properties it wants to associate with the data.
 The client can also supply an identifier for a callback service to notify when the transfer is completed.

-In response, the VOStore service creates a new (empty) container for the data, and replies with the identifier for the container and a URL that enables the client to transfer data into the container.
+In response, the VOStore service creates a new (empty) container for the data, and replies with the identifier for the container, if the client did not specify one, and a URL that enables the client to transfer data into the container.